Bennet were signed to Roadrunner, an unholy alliance which never really worked out...

 The only tracks I have from this session from 1996.

-And, on unreleased stuff, Graham says "Radio Friendly DJ may have got another name along the way but it certainly
+And, on unreleased stuff, Graham said "Radio Friendly DJ may have got another name along the way but it certainly

-isn't Kiss the Radio.
 The first time I heard them play it was on the My Life Story tour which included their live Radio 1 broadcast.
 Jason suggested tongue in cheek that it was a tribute to Simon Mayo for making Mums Gone to Iceland single of the week but I was never convinced of that.
 It didn't make it onto the second album or any of the singles which was a surprise.
-I don't

 'You're on the Radio.
 Broadcast on the airways, into my house.'

-Fontaine was played at gigs quite frequently and the first time I heard was
+Fontaine was played at gigs quite frequently and the first time I heard it was

-And, just recently, Kevin from the band mailed me and said :"so graham is right we did have a song called fontaine but it was only recorded on demo once,
+Later, Kevin from the band mailed me and said :"So Graham is right, we did have a song called "Fontaine" but it was only recorded on demo once.

 So that's that!